tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

     ]>
 ```

-This pattern is useful in tests that interact with associated records, but do not require any particular setup for the associated objects.
+This pattern is useful in tests that interact with associated records but do not require any particular setup for the associated objects.

 ```ruby
 describe '#store_picture' do